quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 min_ack_delay (0xff03de1a):

-: A variable-length integer representing the minimum amount of time in microseconds by which the endpoint that is sending this vlaue is able to delay an acknowledgement.
+: A variable-length integer representing the minimum amount of time in microseconds by which the endpoint that is sending this value is able to delay an acknowledgement.
 This limit could be based on the receiver's clock or timer granularity.
 This information is used by the peer for selecting a suitable value in the Request Max Ack Delay field in the ACK_FREQUENCY frame.